adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - Power (P) = Energy (E) / Time (t)
 - Energy (E) = Heat (Q) = Mass (m) * Specific Heat (c) * Temperature Change (ΔT)

+### Meeting Debrief
+- We talked to Gregg at the machine shop about the overall design and we were able to get a better understanding of the system.
+We talked about the materials to use for the bridge surface and also introduced the idea of a heating block that would be right under the bridge surface.
+- We decided on 12inch x 5inch x 1/8inch steel plate for the bridge surface.
+- We havent decided on the material for the heating block yet because we have to consider the diameter of the heater cartridges to know how thick it would be.
+However, the length and width of the heating block would be the same or a bit less than the bridge surface.
+- We also talked about the idea of a thermacouple to measure the temperature of the bridge surface and the heating block.

+### Next Steps
+- Choose a heater cartridge so we can determine the size of the heating block.
+- Look into thermocouple and how it will work with our system.

 ## Safety